Hat-trick: Gaelic football

-Gridiron football
+American football and Canadian football

-The term hat-trick is only occasionally used in gridiron football, usually for rhetorical flourish in sports writing.
+The term hat-trick is only occasionally used in American football and Canadian football, usually for rhetorical flourish in sports writing.
 Usually an offensive player scoring three touchdowns in a single game is awarded a hat-trick.

-Additionally, the term is applied to a defensive player, often an edge rusher, who in a single scrimmage play performs a sack which causes the quarterback to fumble, and then recovers that fumble.
+The term is also applied to a defensive player, often an edge rusher, who in a single scrimmage play performs a sack which causes the quarterback to fumble, and then recovers that fumble.

-Rugby football
+Rugby union and rugby league

-In both codes of rugby football (rugby union and rugby league) a hat-trick is when a player scores three or more tries in a game.
+In both rugby union and rugby league, a hat-trick is when a player scores three or more tries in a game.
 In rugby union, a related concept is that of a "full house" (scoring a try, conversion, penalty goal, and drop goal) in a single game.
 When a player scores two tries, this is often referred to as a brace.
 As with association football, it is common to award the match ball to a player who scores a hat-trick.

 Ken Irvine, Frank Burge, and Alex Johnston have scored 16 hat-tricks in Australian first grade rugby league.

 Shaun Johnson scored a hat-trick in under 6 minutes against the Canberra Raiders in 2013, and in the 2017 Rugby League World Cup, Valentine Holmes scored a double hat-trick (6 tries) against Fiji.